Jesus Christ is the Teacher.

 (Greek for in front of, directly opposite)

 Where.
 Jesus is seated across from the sophistication.
-He sits knowing the bigger picture and how to simplify + break things down (kata) for us.
-Where He can reveal Himself and restore first love.
+He sits knowing His complete picture and how to simplify + break things down (kata) for us.
+Where He can reveal Himself and restore unity with Himself.

 In all of the temple, He sat down and watched the treasury.
 The activity in the hidden and guarded place where our true values lay.
-He taught about the heart—who truly draws near to sit with Him.
+He teaches us about the actions of the heart at the simplest level—Truth.

 -

-Teaching comes under pastorship; always found within a body of people, tenderly explainly the Word of God—that is, piece by piece.
+Teaching comes under pastorship; always found within an existing body of people, tenderly explaining the Word of God—that is, piece by piece.

 tender—(of food) easy to cut or chew; not tough.